suneelpatel/Statistics-for-Data-Science-using-Python/README.md

 Statistical analysis is implemented to manipulate, summarize, and investigate data, so that useful decision making information results are obtained.

-Two type of statistics:
+##### Two type of statistics:

-a)	Descriptive Statistics (used to describe the basic features of the data)
+1. Descriptive Statistics (used to describe the basic features of the data)

-b)	Inferential statistics (aims at learning characteristics of the population from a sample)
+2. Inferential statistics (aims at learning characteristics of the population from a sample)

 # 1. Data and its Types